-The Audit Committee's primary charter responsibilities include:

-- Reviewing with management and the external auditors, and recommending for approval by the Board, the Company's annual audited financial statements, quarterly unaudited financial statements, and the accompanying management's discussion and analysis and earnings press releases. - Monitoring the effectiveness of disclosure controls and procedures and internal controls over financial reporting. - Evaluating reports and presentations from management on the Company's compliance with applicable legal and regulatory requirements. - Recommending to the Board, the appointment of the external independent auditors and their compensation. - Examining the qualifications, performance, and independence of the external auditors. - Reviewing with management the Company's guidelines and policies with respect to the major financial risk exposures and the steps management has taken to monitor and control such exposures.
+Committee Members The Audit Committee's primary charter responsibilities include: (100% independent) Reviewing with management and the external auditors, and David C. Ferguson (Chair) recommending for approval by the Board, the Company's annual audited Nathalie Bernier financial statements, quarterly unaudited financial statements, and the Jane Mowat accompanying management's discussion and analysis and earnings press releases.
+Monitoring the effectiveness of disclosure controls and procedures and internal controls over financial reporting.
+4 meetings held in 2023 Evaluating reports and presentations from management on the Company's compliance with applicable legal and regulatory requirements.
+Recommending to the Board, the appointment of the external independent auditors and their compensation.
+Examining the qualifications, performance, and independence of the external auditors.
+Reviewing with management the Company's guidelines and policies with respect to the major financial risk exposures and the steps management has taken to monitor and control such exposures.

-For more detailed information regarding the Audit Committee, its mandate and responsibilities, please see the "Corporate Governance" section of the Company's website at this link or Appendix A to the Company's recent Annual Information Form .
+For more detailed information regarding the Audit Committee, its mandate and responsibilities, please see the "Corporate Governance" section of the Company's website at www.rfcapgroup.com or Appendix A to the Company's recent Annual Information Form .

-The Audit Committee is satisfied that it has fulfilled its mandate for the year ended December 31, 2022.
+The Audit Committee is satisfied that it has fulfilled its mandate for the year ended December 31, 2023.